Repaired SpaceX rocket to fly by early December, company says

 The 208-foot-tall (63-meter) rocket carrying cargo for the International Space Station exploded less than three minutes after liftoff from Florida on June 28.

-The cause of the accident was traced to a faulty bracket inside the rocket’s upper-stage engine.
-When the steel bracket broke, a bottle of high-pressure helium was released, causing the engine to over-pressurise and explode.
+The cause of the accident was traced to a faulty bracket inside the rocket’s upper-stage liquid oxygen tank.
+When the steel bracket broke, a bottle of high-pressure helium was released, causing the tank to over-pressurize and explode.

 "We believe in the next six to eight weeks we’ll be able to return to flight," Lee Rosen, SpaceX vice president of mission and launch operations, said on Tuesday at the International Astronautical Congress under way this week in Jerusalem.